Grand Bazaar, Tehran

-In addition to shops, the Grand Bazaar contains mosques, guest houses, and banks.
-It has access to the rapid transit system of Tehran Metro through the stations of Khayam and Khordad 15th.
+In addition to shops, it contains mosques, guest houses, and banks.
+It has access to the rapid transit system of the Tehran Metro through the stations of Khayam and Khordad 15th.
+The bazaar was added to the Iran National Heritage List on 24 October 1977, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.

 History

-Trade and early bazaars in Tehran
+Trade and early markets in Tehran

-The area around Tehran has been settled since at least the 6th millennium BC, and while bazaar-like constructions in Iran as a whole have been dated as far back as the 4th millennium BC, Tehran's bazaar is not that old.
-It is hard to say exactly when the bazaar first appeared, but in the centuries after the Muslim conquest of Iran, travelers reported the growth of commerce in the area now occupied by the current bazaar.
-The Grand Bazaar is thus a continuation of this legacy.
+It is hard to say exactly when the bazaar first appeared, but in the centuries after the Muslim conquest of Iran between 632 and 654 CE, travelers reported the growth of commerce in the area now occupied by the current bazaar.

 Research indicates that a portion of today's bazaar predated the growth of the village of Tehran by the time of the Safavid Empire, although it was during and after this period that the bazaar began to grow gradually.
 Western travelers reported that, by 1660 CE and beyond, the bazaar area had still been largely open and only partially covered.

 Development

-Despite relying heavily on this historical legacy, much of the bazaar itself was constructed much later.
-The oldest surviving buildings, that is to say, the walls and passages in the bazaar, rarely exceed 400 years, with many being constructed or rebuilt within the last 200 years.
-The bazaar grew as a "city within a city" for much of the 19th century, and was able to expand largely and without much outside interference.
+Much of the bazaar itself was constructed much later.
 However, under the reign of Reza Shah, as Tehran began to grow and reform exponentially in the early 20th century, the changes brought by this rapid development saw much of the bazaar disappear.

-The old sections of the bazaar are generally similar in architectural style, while the parts added in the 20th century often look remarkably different.
-Critics say that little consideration had been given for the construction of these new sections.
-However, in the late 20th century, some projects were undertaken in order to beautify the bazaar through the use of plaster moulding and decorative brickwork.
+The old sections of the bazaar are generally similar in architectural style, while the parts added in the 20th century often look different.
+Critics say that little consideration had been given to the construction of these new sections.